sanjay95/gaming-portable-reputation/Handson-Lab-Instruction.md

 Either create a new project or use the default project.
-To get the project details. click on default project as below.
+To get the project details. click on the default project below.

 <img width="1075" alt="image" src="https://user-images.githubusercontent.com/1314582/236203164-f3a74bb0-be58-4daf-a07b-8beb24ec8bc7.png">

-Take the values  of PROJECT_ID, PROJECT_DID, API_KEY_HASH from here to use later in gaming project.
+Take the values of PROJECT_ID, PROJECT_DID, and API_KEY_HASH from here to use later in the gaming project.

 ---